 IGFBP-1-testing

 is mentioned in several

 national guidelines

 as a recommendation

 to detect PROM when

 the rupture of membranes

-remains uncertain
+remains uncertain.

-after a full

-evaluation.\

-Actim PROM is opimized to be so sensitive that it detects even the smallest ruptures that are clinically invisible (even less than 1 μl of amniotic fluid).
+Actim PROM is opimized to be so sensitive that it detects even the smallest ruptures that are clinically invisible (even less than 2 μl of amniotic fluid).
 These tiny ruptures cannot be detected with traditional methods, but are clinically relevant as they can induce delivery, cause infections, and threaten the health of both the birth-giver and the fetus.

-Thanks to Actim PROM's specificity to the amniotic fluid forms of IGFBP-1, the test can be performed even in the presence of blood and other bodily fluids, infections, and medical products in the extracted specimen.
+Thanks to Actim PROM's specificity to the amniotic fluid forms of IGFBP-1, the test can be performed even in the presence of blood, other bodily fluids or infectious agents in the extracted specimen.
 The high specificity and sensitivity minimize false negative and false positive results, making Actim PROM an optimal solution for diagnosing premature rupture of membranes.